The Ultimate Guide to Independent Kids' Thrift Stores in Ottawa

 Fabrick Collective

 Where?
-Online only at fabrickcollective.ca.
-Free order pick-up is available in Old Ottawa East or at their warehouse at 70B Beech Street.
-Purchases can also be delivered or shipped within a few days (free on orders $49+ in the Ottawa area and $70+ for the rest of Canada and the U.S.).
+Online at fabrickcollective.ca or in-person at 70b Beech St in Little Italy, Ottawa, Tuesday to Saturday.
+Free online order pick-up is available at the shop or in Old Ottawa East.
+Purchases can also be delivered or shipped within a few days (free on orders $49+ in the Ottawa area and $70+ for Ontario and Quebec, flat-rate shipping across Canada and the US.).
 Follow @fabrickcollective.ca on Instagram or Facebook for previews of items coming up for sale.

 Business model Donation only of gently used clothing sizes newborn to 16, footwear, outerwear, toys, books and baby gear.
 As a social enterprise, 30% of profits are donated to The Elizabeth Fry Society of Ottawa, a registered charity that supports women rebuilding their lives after incarceration.
 Read more about their impact here.

-Porch pick-up of donations is offered every Sunday morning, or drop-off in Old Ottawa East or Little Italy is also available.
+Porch pick-up of donations is offered every Sunday morning, or drop-off at the shop.
 Email hello@fabrickcollective.ca to book your donation.

 All about it The shop is owned by me - Sarah!
 The shop aims to make thrifting for kids simple and accessible.
 The website is easy to navigate, with lots of filters to quickly check on a regular basis if the size/type/brand you need is in stock.
 New arrivals are uploaded to the site every Wednesday at 7.30 p.m.
 Sign up for the newsletter to receive 15% off your first purchase, get exclusive early access to sales, and hear more about our impact!